-This is an entirely online, asynchronous opportunity to have your manuscript draft read and edited by editors at renowned presses.
-Our editor-partners at Sundress Publications, Milkweed Editions, and Alice James Books have selected and supported manuscripts that have gone on to win national awards and receive critical acclaim.
-They will apply their expertise—both as poets and experienced editors—to provide extensive developmental feedback that will help you take your manuscript to the next level.
+This lab is an entirely online, asynchronous opportunity to have your manuscript draft read and reviewed by professionals at renowned presses.
+Our editor-partners with backgrounds at Sundress Publications, Milkweed Editions, and Alice James Books have selected and supported manuscripts that have gone on to win national awards and receive critical acclaim.
+They will apply their expertise—both as poets and experienced editors—to provide developmental feedback that will help you take your manuscript to the next level.
 A significant portion of the lab fee goes directly to the editors.

 Sarah Ghazal Ali

-- personalized suggestions for presses and publishing houses that would be a good home for your manuscript
+- personalized suggestions for presses and publishing houses that may be a good fit for your manuscript;

-- Palette-organized critique partners/critique groups based on where you are in the manuscript process, vision/goals, thematic concerns, etc...
+- and optional Palette-organized critique partners/critique groups based on where you are in the manuscript process, vision/goals, thematic concerns, etcetera….

-- please submit a cover letter to give us a sense of you, your manuscript, and your goals.
+- please submit a cover letter to give us a sense of you as a writer, your manuscript, and your goals for it.

 - all styles of poetry are welcome—we only ask that you have a manuscript ready for review, no matter how rough or polished it may be!

-- 2 scholarships will be reserved for BIPOC poets with financial need.
+- 1 scholarship will be reserved for a BIPOC poet with financial need.

-Each participant will be assigned one editor who receives their manuscript.
-For accessibility and ease, we've designed this program to be completely asynchronous and digital—you will submit your manuscript, and the editors will read it, write their feedback, and send it back.
+- Each participant will be assigned one editor who receives their manuscript.
+For accessibility and ease, we've designed this program to be completely asynchronous and digital—you will submit your manuscript, and an editor will read it, write their feedback, and send it back.
 After that, any continued conversation is at the editor's personal discretion.

-This is entirely up to you!
-The Lab is designed with folks who want community and folks who want to work independently both in mind.
-After receiving your resources, you'll be asked if you'd like to join a critique group or find a critique partner to work through them together.
-The Palette team will help facilitate the groups or pairings according to level of experience, goals/vision, and other factors, and then it'll be entirely up to the participants after that to figure out a working schedule and style that makes sense to the group.
+- Entirely up to you!
+The lab is designed to work for all kinds of writers, whether you are seeking community support or prefer to work more independently and asynchronously.
+After receiving your resources, you'll be asked if you'd like to join a critique group or find a critique partner to work through the resources together.
+The Palette team will help facilitate the groups or pairings according to level of experience, goals/vision, and other factors, and then it'll be up to the participants to figure out a working schedule and style that makes sense to the group.
 We want to help foster community long after the lab itself has ended!

-Nope!
+- Nope!
 This will be handled entirely through Submittable.
-We will send you your packet of lab material soon after the lab closes.
-The timing of the feedback depends on the editor's availability, but it should not take longer than 8-12 weeks for you to receive your feedback.
+We will send you your packet of lab material soon after the lab closes (early August).
+The timing of the feedback depends on the editor's availability, but it should take at most 8-12 weeks for you to receive your feedback.

-Yes, please feel more than welcome.
-Just make sure to make clear in your cover letter what you're doing and put us in contact with that poet.
+- Yes, please feel more than welcome.
+Just clarify your intent in your cover letter and put us in contact with that poet.